rarya618/article-api/README.md

 #### Checks
 - If the API returns a valid error after the POST request
 - If the API returns the correct article through the GET request

+### Test 4: Posting one article to the API and getting one tag
+#### Checks
+- If the API accepts a standard article through the POST request
+- If the API returns the same article through the GET request
+- If the API returns the correct tag data through the GET request